crossplane/crossplane/docs/stacks-guide.md

 kubectl get -n app-project1-dev kubernetesapplicationresource
 ```

+For validation that these resources are spinning up, you can check in
+the usual way for your cloud provider, or you can ask for the
+statuses of some of the [cloud-specific resource
+classes][cloud-specific-resource-classes-docs] in your Crossplane control
+cluster using `kubectl`.

 For more information about how Crossplane manages databases and
 Kubernetes clusters for us, see the more complete documentation about
 [claims][claims-docs], [resource classes][resource-classes-docs], and